donphi/MCP-Server/README.md

 - **API key issues**: Not to worry!
 You can use the free local embedding models without any API keys.
 - **Missing sentence-transformers package**: If you select a free model, the system will automatically install the required package.
 - **Chroma database not found**: Make sure you've run the pipeline to process your documents first.
-- **Connection issues in Roo**: Verify the path in your MCP configuration points to the correct location of the run script.
+- **Connection issues**: Verify the path in your MCP configuration points to the correct location of the run script.
 - **Windows path issues**: If you encounter path problems on Windows, ensure paths use double backslashes (\\\\) in the JSON configuration.
 - **Embedding model mismatch**: The server automatically detects which model was used to create the database and uses the same model for retrieval.